cscheid/cscheid.net/advice/index.md

 ["You and Your Research"](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html) once a year.
 Pay attention to the "work more" bit, but ignore the part about stress and ulcers: it's useless chest-thumping.
-Work on important problems, steadily; don't fret if you see a contradiction, learn to keep conflicting views in your head; keep your doors open, literally; learn to sell.
+Work on important problems, steadily; don't fret if you see a contradiction: learn to keep conflicting views in your head; keep your doors open, literally; learn to sell.